-Housing need 2.1.
+2.1.
+Housing need

 One of the core intentions of the Neighbourhood Plan is to achieve more new housing according to evidence of local need and less by speculating market demand.
 It has been possible to identify and validate comparatively some of the characteristics of housing demand and supply from the current available sources.
-These include Wiltshire Council population forecasts (Reference 1), the Social Housing Register (Reference 2), the Strategic Housing Market Assessment 2011 (Reference 3) and the MNSG's Neighbourhood Survey (Reference 4).
+These include Wiltshire Council populationforecasts (Reference 1), the Social Housing-Register (Reference 2), the Strategic Housing-Market Assessment 2011 (Reference 3) and the-MNSG's Neighbourhood Survey (Reference 4).

-A range of housing types and sizes will need to be provided in order to help meet local needs for different groups of the population in a sustainable manner, including many new homes meeting the needs of an ageing population thereby allowing people to live for longer within their own communities.
+A range of housing types and sizes willneed to be is to be provided in order to help meet local needs for different groups of the population in a sustainable manner, including many new homes meeting the needs of an ageing population thereby allowing people to live for longer within their own communities.
 So says the Wiltshire Core Strategy - Strategic Objective No.3 - (Reference 5).